varnish/Varnish-Book/varnish_book.rst

    File names are indicated like this: ``/path/to/yourfile``.
    Important notes, tips and warnings are also inside boxes, but they use the normal bodytext font type.

+   ..
+TODO: To uncomment this when Appendix E is ready

    .. regex

+   ..
       If you have some regular-expression experience, must of the overview in `Appendix E: Regular-Expressions in Varnish`_ will not be new.
       Even if this is the case, please glance over it anyway.
       Although you may be aware of the basic meaning of certain metacharacters, perhaps some of the ways of thinking at regular-expressions will be new for you.

 .. raw:: pdf